November 7, 2019

-As 2019 comes to a close, it’s time to reflect on the state of independent pharmacy.
-The recently released 2019 NCPA Digest puts into stark terms where the market is headed, and what pharmacies will have to do to survive in the long term.
+It’s time to reflect on the state of independent pharmacy.
+The latest data from NCPA Digest puts into stark terms where the market is headed, and what pharmacies will have to do to survive in the long term.

 There’s no way to sugarcoat it: the world of independent pharmacy is getting smaller.
 The number of independent pharmacies in the United States went from 21,909 in 2017 to 21,767 in 2018.
 And that’s part of a larger trend—since 2014, the U.S. has lost 711 independent pharmacies.
 On the bright side, the NCPA notes that brand new independent pharmacies are opening up every year, but more pharmacies are closing, leading to that net loss.

 In general, the report’s other statistics don’t look much rosier.

 The average number of prescriptions dispensed?
 Down from 59,137 in 2017 to 58,823 in 2018.
 The rise of preferred or narrow networks and mandatory mail order is one reason for the decline.

 Average sales were also down, with pharmacies losing an average of $55,564 in sales in 2018.

 On the other end of the spectrum, payroll expenses rose slightly over 2018 to 13.2 percent of sales.
 Higher payroll costs mean thinner margins for the already tightening industry.

 One bright spot—gross profit remained steady from 2017 at 21.8 percent.
 However, that number has been trending downward in recent years.
 Ten years ago, independent pharmacies enjoyed a gross profit of 23.8 percent.